Learning and Information in Stochastic Networks and Queues: Reinforcement Learning in Queues

 We now discuss the challenges in applying Reinforcement Learning theory to Queueing systems.
 This discussion acts as a literature review of recent progress in the field.
 We highlight novel approaches in applying reinforcement learning in the context of queueing systems.

 We will assume some knowledge of the formalism of Markov decision processes and reinforcement learning, such as $Q$-learning, policy gradients, function approximation, as well as the important role of simulation in training models.
-To very briefly summarize, a Markov decision process (MDP) is a Markov processes where the evolution of the process is also influenced by actions which are chosen by a policy.
+To very briefly summarize, a Markov decision process (MDP) is a Markov processes where the evolution of the process is also influenced by actions which are chosen at each time step by a policy.
 The purpose of the policy is to maximize the expected cumulative rewards received by the process.
 The optimal policy and its value can be calculated using the Bellman equation.
 In practice, the evolution of the MDP and its rewards is often unknown and instead must be estimated from data.
 The suite of algorithms for this joint estimation and optimization is referred to as reinforcement learning (RL).
 Often the MDP objective has an unreasonably large complexity, thus different forms of function approximation must instead approximate the Bellman equation or directly perform an approximate policy optimization on the MDP objective.
 Since the early '90, and particularly over the last 5 years, neural networks have been a commonly used framework for function approximation.
 Successful policies can require large amounts of data to be learned.
 Thus policy training is often performed via simulation.
 We refer the uninitiated reader to text such as \cite{sutton2018reinforcement}, \cite{bertsekas2019reinforcement} and \cite{szepesvari2010algorithms} for introductory accounts.

 Below we emphasize the role of queueing models as an important application area for early reinforcement learning models.
 We then discuss research challenges in the theory of reinforcment learning when applied to queueing systems.
-We review recent literature that addresses a number of these challanges and finally emphasis their importance in emerging application areas.
+We review recent literature that addresses a number of these challenges and finally emphasize their importance in emerging application areas.